-Clean the Light Tower after each use to remove dust, grease, mud, or spilled fuel or oil.
+Always clean the Light Tower after each use to remove dust, grease, mud, or spilled fuel or oil.
 Use soft, clean rags to wipe the cabinet exterior and control panel.
-Low-pressure compressed air [less than 40 PSI (276 kPa)] can be used to remove dust and debris from the cabinet interior.
+Low-pressure compressed air (less than 40 PSI [276 kPa]) can also be used to remove dust and debris from the cabinet interior.